 where PCE_ADJ = (PCE – DEFR – HI – CDE)*INQ

-Captures Social Costs (-SC) that result from economic activity but reduce overall welfare, such as homeless/houselessness, underprovided labor hours, commuting time, or damage from crimes.
+Captures Social Costs (-SC) that result from economic activity but reduce overall welfare, such as homeless/houselessness, underprovided labor hours, commuting time, vehicle crashes, or damage from crimes.

 Social Costs Sub Indicators:

-An undesirable social outcome largely due to housing market failures; multiplies an estimated cost of homeless/houselessness (shelters, public services, health care, etc.) per capita by number of houseless individuals.
+An undesirable social outcome; multiplies an estimated cost of homeless/houselessness (shelters, public services, health care, etc.) per capita by number of houseless individuals.

 Represents the lost welfare when people want to work more but the labor market does not provide opportunities; uses estimates of annual unprovided hours per underemployed worker, underemployment rates, and wage rates.